-Policy H-1.9 Reduce the Cost of Construction and the Time for permitting
+Policy H-1.9 Work to Reduce the Cost of Construction and permitting Timeframes

 Program H-1.9.1: Building Permits.
-Consider hiring a contract building inspector to bringing building inspections services into the City in order to improve timeliness and inspection certainty.
+Consider hiring a contract building inspector to bring building inspection services into the City in order to improve timeliness and inspection certainty.

-City Council, Community Development Department
+City Council.
+Community Development Department